 Conclusion

 Assessing precocious maturation in parrs from phenotypic observation can reach a high level of accuracy in trained operators.
 However, this method relies on some subjective criteria and gut feeling, which render the level of accuracy in the data difficult to quantify.
-By allowing to see the unseen, ultrasound imaging offers great opportunities for ecological studies in the wild.
+By allowing to see the unseen, portable ultrasound imaging offers great opportunities for ecological studies in the wild.
 As illustrated in this paper, key phenotypic traits become accessible and help better characterize the true biological state of individuals.
 Ultrasound imaging is an objective, easily transferable and replicable approach to investigate precocious maturity in parrs, as it relies on key diagnostic features.
 A naïve operator can gain a good expertise and assess precocious maturation with the ultrasound method within a day, whereas more training would be required to achieve a similar level of expertise with the phenotypic method.
-In the end, this study calls for the assessment of precocious maturation in Atlantic salmon parrs using the two methods together: 1) testing whether parrs produce milt is a quick examination in the field and provides an objective and undeniable evidence of maturity, and 2) ultrasound imaging should remove any ambiguity about the state of maturation in parrs that do not produce milt.
-Therefore, reducing uncertainty in empirical data should offer new opportunities for further research on this alternative breeding strategy in salmon and improve our understanding of this key biological process.
+In the end, this study calls for the assessment of precocious maturation in Atlantic salmon parrs using the two methods together: 1) testing whether parrs produce milt is a quick examination and provides an objective and undeniable evidence of maturity, 2) ultrasound imaging should remove any ambiguity about the state of maturation in parrs that do not produce milt.
+Reducing uncertainty in empirical data this way should offer new opportunities for further research on this alternative breeding strategy in salmon and improve our understanding of this key biological process.

+Acknowledgement

+This preprint has been peer-reviewed and recommended by Peer Community In Ecology (https://dx.doi.org/10.24072/pci.ecology.100021).

 References